brfoley76/PromptingHumans/readme.md

     * `tau` tortuosity
     * `mastery ` the student's mastery score of the vocabulary
     * `p` proportion of words spelled correctly
+* Assets:
+    * a png image of a bubble, with a transparent background
 * from the vocabulary content choose a random set of words
 * the background of the screen can be any random light color
 * along the top there is a timer, and a speed, and a "right", "wrong", "missed" counter
 * words move into the screen from right to left
-    * they are enclosed in bubbles
     * they randomly vary in font size and color, but always larger than 14pt, and always dark
+    * they are each superimposed and centered on a bubble
+        * the bubble is sized to completely hold the word
     * they move with a random speed proportional to `v`
     * as they move right to left, they also move up or down in the screen, changing direction stochastically, with the frequency and magnitude of changes proportional to `tau`
     * if they occupy the same space, the larger size word will be "in front".